 Dr Ian Charest is a cognitive computational neuroscientist generally interested in high-level vision and audition.
-He leads the Charest Lab at the University of Birmingham and the Centre for Human Brain Health, where he and his team investigate object recognition in the brain using neuroimaging techniques such as magneto-electroencephalography (M-EEG), and functional magnetic resonance imaging (fMRI).
+He leads the Charest Lab at the Université de Montréal, where he and his team investigate object recognition in the brain using neuroimaging techniques such as magneto-electroencephalography (M-EEG), and functional magnetic resonance imaging (fMRI).
 His work makes use of advanced computational modelling and analysis techniques, including machine learning, representational similarity analysis (RSA), and artificial neural networks (ANNs), to better understand human brain function.
 The current topics of research in the lab include information processing in the brain during perception, memory, and visual consciousness when recognising and interpreting natural scenes and visual objects.
 The laboratory is currently funded by an European Research Council - Starting Grant (759432) to investigate object recognition, visual consciousness, with a focus on individual differences in brain and behaviour.
 We also recently received a Courtois Chair in fundamental neuroscience, with a focus on computational and cognitive neuroscience, and an NSERC Discovery Grant to further study the interaction between vision and semantics.

 Dr. Jasper van den Bosch